nahinakbar/log4js-cron-example/README.md

-# log4js-example
+# log4js-cron-example
-example project with log4js
+example project demonstrating log4js with cron

+## How to use it?

+Run `npm start` or `yarn start` to start the project.